cnvrg/group-size-estimator/gse-inference/README.md

 ## Library Flow
 The following list outlines this library's high-level flow:
-- The user uploads a test image from his local file system.
+- The user uploads a test image from their local file system.
 - The model on the backend makes a prediction and displays the detected objects as well as object counts to the user.

 ## Inputs